-From Brittany on July 5th, 2011 in Air Conditioning & Heating
+From Engineering on July 05, 2011 in Air Conditioning & Heating

 No doubt about it.
 Summer’s come full swing again, intense heat and humidity in tow.
 Each year seems to bring increasingly record-high temperatures, yet we still tend to operate outdated, inefficient air conditioning systems that are robbing us blind on utility costs.